 The apps that are downloaded the most and generate the most revenue have a lot in common — can investors use them to determine how to invest in an app wisely?

 With the rise of mobile devices and constant interconnectivity has come the rise of mobile apps.
-With close to three million apps in the Google Play–and over two million apps available in the App Store–there is no shortage of app choices for smartphone users.
+With over three million apps in the Google Play Store–and over two million apps available in the App Store–there is no shortage of app choices for smartphone users.

 Every individual in the mobile web industry wants to know how to invest in an app successfully.
 Looking back at the top-grossing and top-downloaded gaming apps gives an indication of what consumers value in an app.

 According to data provided by Statista, gaming apps account for roughly 25 percent of app downloads in the Apple (NASDAQ:APPL) App Store.
 While there was no specific data related to Google Play’s app downloads, another Statista report shows that the top grossing Android apps world wide are gaming apps, although most gaming apps in the Google Play store are free to download.

 That said, according to 2018 data from App Annie–which uses data from July 2010 to May 2018 for the most popular iPhone and iPad Apps of all time–Candy Crush Saga, produced by Activision Blizzard (NYSE:ATVI), was the most downloaded game worldwide.
 The game, which was launched in November 2012, has reached the daily top iPhone game ranking in more than 100 countries.
 Subway Surfers from Kiloo comes in second followed by Fruit Ninja by Halfbrick Studios.

 The list of top games by all-time revenue differs from that of most downloads.
 Here, Clash of Clans, launched by Supercell in June 2012, tops the rankings.
 Activision’s Candy Crush Saga is second, Monster Strike from mixi is third on the list.